True Spies Episode 47: Bring Down the Big Man

 NARRATOR: John was taken into custody and questioned before being released on bail.
 But in their investigation, Scotland Yard uncovered more and more evidence to prove John’s innocence.
 The wild allegations made by Gohil and his lawyers were being picked apart.

 JONATHAN BENTON: So, I mean, it all started to unravel.
-Fortunately they did look at KN and CK.
+Fortunately, they did look at K.N. and C.N.

 NARRATOR: That's the two private investigators working for the defense.

 JONATHAN BENTON: And they did look at their company and they were looking at what they're doing.